georgerobescu/ow_draft--1/readme.md

 * what are the dynamics of these communities and more specifically of these artefacts, tools, and means of productions?

 **check**
-These last questions are basic lines that constitutes what it means to be part of a open-source software-based community, or satellites and posthumous positions born after (Creative Commons, for example).
+These last questions are basic lines that constitutes what it means to be part of an open-source software-based community, or satellites and posthumous positions born after (Creative Commons, for example).
 **check**

 This first area dives into the realm of the *ethics*: from the moment you delineate your first words into the readme file, you assume a particular position and therefore contribute to the place where you published such mentioned repository in a specific manner.